Azure/blobxfer/docs/10-cli-usage.md

 ### Connection
 * `--endpoint` is the Azure Storage endpoint to connect to; the default is Azure Public regions, or `core.windows.net`.
-* `--storage-account` is the storage account to connect to.
+* `--storage-account` specifies the storage account to use.
+This can be optionally provided through an environment variable `BLOBXFER_STORAGE_ACCOUNT` instead.

 ### Encryption
 * `--rsa-private-key` is the RSA private key in PEM format to use.
-This can be provided for uploads but must be specified to decrypt encrypted remote entities.
+This can be provided for uploads but must be specified to decrypt encrypted remote entities for downloads.
 This can be optionally provided through an environment variable `BLOBXFER_RSA_PRIVATE_KEY`.
 * `--rsa-private-key-passphrase` is the RSA private key passphrase.
 This can be optionally provided through an environment variable `BLOBXFER_RSA_PRIVATE_KEY_PASSPHRASE`.